IELTS General Writing Task 1 - Tips to Score Well

 IELTS (International English Language Testing System) is the world’s most popular English language test for global higher education and migration.
 The examination is designed to assess and measure English language proficiency among non-native English speakers.
 The applicants are evaluated based on their English writing, speaking, listening, and reading skills.
 The examination has two parts: IELTS Academic and IELTS General Training.
 The IELTS General Training examination is for immigrants to English-speaking countries.
 The Writing section of the exam has two tasks, of which IELTS General Writing Task 1 is a letter-writing test of 150 words.
 It has to be completed in 20 minutes.

-General Writing Task 1 requires the applicants to write a formal or semi-formal letter on a particular subject.
+The IELTS General Writing Task 1 requires the applicants to write a formal or semi-formal letter on a particular subject.
 The question focuses on testing the functional writing skills of applicants.
 It evaluates the applicant’s ability to write in different formats about various events and purposes.
 It also tests the writing style, vocabulary, structure, grammar, and ideas.
-Students need to focus on various common practical issues.

 - Students need to draft the letter as per the instruction.
 Identify the type of the letter and make sure the tone and style of writing match it.
 An informal tone cannot be used for a formal letter.